huss-mo/terminal-command/README.md

 ## Installation

-First, copy config.yaml from _templates directory to the projects root directory and set the API keys.
+First, copy config.yaml from _templates directory to the root directory of the project and set the API key for the required provider.
 Then:

 For **Linux/macOS**, run:
 ```bash